Forsythia

 Forsythia /fɔrˈsɪθiə/, /fɔrˈsaɪθiə/ is a genus of flowering plants in the olive family Oleaceae.
-There are about 11 species, mostly native to eastern Asia, but one native to southeastern Europe.
-Forsythia – also one of the plant's common names – is named after William Forsyth.
+There are about 11 species, mostly native to Eastern Asia, but one native to Southeastern Europe.
+Forsythia – also one of the plant's common names – is named after the botanist William Forsyth.

 Description

 Forsythia are deciduous shrubs typically growing to a height of 1–3 m and, rarely, up to 6 m with rough grey-brown bark.
 The leaves are borne oppositely and are usually simple, though sometimes trifoliate with a basal pair of small leaflets; they range between 2 and 10 cm in length and, rarely, up to 15 cm, with a margin that is serrated or entire (smooth).
 Twigs may be hollow or chambered, depending on the species.

-The flowers are produced in the early spring before the leaves, bright yellow with a deeply four-lobed flower, the petals joined only at the base.
+The flowers are produced in the early spring before the leaves, bright yellow with a deeply four-lobed corolla, the petals joined only at the base.
 These become pendent in rainy weather thus shielding the reproductive parts.

 The fruit is a dry capsule, containing several winged seeds.

 There is a long-standing belief that forsythia flowers produce lactose, but lactose occurs only very rarely in natural sources other than milk, and attempts to find lactose in forsythia have been unsuccessful.

 The genus is named after William Forsyth (1737–1804), a Scottish botanist who was a royal head gardener and a founding member of the Royal Horticultural Society.